 - Ratio Testing:

-With 415 V applied on high voltage side measure the voltage between all phases on low voltage side for the every tap position.
+With 415 V applied on high voltage side measure the voltage between all phases on low voltage side for every tap position.

 - Tripping Test: